DevOps-MBSE/AaC/.github/pull_request_template.md

 - [ ] My changes generate no new warnings.
 - [ ] Have updated new and existing unit tests accordingly.
 - [ ] Linked associated items to be closed.
+- [ ] Have you bumped the version if there will be a release?